FinbarrShiels/cs3305-team-software-project/README.md

 ```
 firebase init
 ```
-Follow the prompts in terminal, installing only firestore and hosting, registering the local app as specified earler depending on the user.
+Follow the prompts in terminal, installing only firestore and hosting, registering the local app as specified earlier depending on the user.

 To build the app for deployment, first edit `PROJECT_ROOT/firebase.json` and find the hosting rules.
 ```